Random Models and the Guarded Fragment: Introduction

+To unify these two perspectives, Rudolph and {\v{S}}imkus~\cite{RS18} introduced the \emph{Triguarded Fragment} (\TGF{}), building on related ideas developed earlier in~\cite{Kaz06,BMP17}.
 The key idea of \TGF{} is to relax the quantification restrictions of \GF{}: formulas with at most two free variables may be quantified freely, while the guardedness requirement is retained for formulas with three or more free variables (hence the name “tri-guarded”).
 This way, \TGF{} subsumes both \FOt{} and \GF{}, while also capturing properties beyond their reach.
 For instance, in formula~\eqref{eqn:not-example-guarded}, the quantifier $\forall p,s$ is admissible in \TGF{} because the quantified subformula has only two free variables, $p$ and $s$, whereas the quantifier $\exists t$ is required to be guarded, and indeed is by the atom $\mathsf{better\text{-}than\text{-}in}(p,s,t)$.
 Hence~\eqref{eqn:not-example-guarded} belongs to \TGF{}.

 An important distinction concerns the role of equality.
 While both \FOt{} and \GF{} remain decidable in the presence of equality, the satisfiability problem for \TGF{} with equality is undecidable.
 The reason is that \TGF{} is expressive enough to encode the G\"odel Class (i.e., the prefix class $\forall\forall\exists^*$), which was shown to be undecidable in the presence of equality by Goldfarb~\cite{Gol84}.
-Excluding equality suffices to restore decidability of satisfiability, with complexity $2$-\ExpTime{} without constants and $2$-\NExpTime{} when constants are allowed~\cite{RS18}.
+Excluding equality suffices to restore decidability of satisfiability, with complexity being $2$-\ExpTime{}-complete without constants and $2$-\NExpTime{}-complete when constants are allowed~\cite{RS18}.

 Returning to the finite model property, Kiero\'nski and Rudolph~\cite{KR21lics} proved that the equality-free fragment of \TGF{} has the finite model property, with an optimal doubly exponential bound on minimal model size.
 Their proof, however, is technically intricate: it uses the finite model property for \GF{} as a black box and adds a further combinatorial construction that carefully glues several structures into a single model.